cfpb/sbl-project/features/features.md

 ## User types / personas

 **Filing platform user**
-- Anyone who can login to the RegTech system.
+- Anyone who can login to the CFPB shared data filing platform

 **Standard user**
-- Users under the flat authorization structure.
+- Users under the flat authorization structure
-    - Default type of FI user.
+    - Default type of financial institution user
-    - FI(s) have NOT opted-in to the self-admin feature.
+    - Financial institution(s) that have NOT opted-in to the self-admin feature

-**FI administrator**
+**Financial institution administrator**
-- Users who can manage subordinate users
+- Financial institution users who can manage subordinate users
-    - FI(s) HAVE opted-in to
+    - Financial institution(s) HAVE opted-in

 **Managed user**
-- Users managed by FI Admins.
+- Users managed by financial institution administrators.
     - Cannot self-register
     - Cannot manage which institutions they are associated with.